Hyrrokkin User Guide

 Clients

 Clients may be attached to specific nodes and configurations and interact with them by exchanging messages.
-Messages consist of one or more parts, each part may be binary, text or a JSON-serialisable object.
+Messages consist of one or more parts, each part may be binary, text or any JSON-serialisable value.

-, consisting of a configuration class and three node classes:
+The textgraph package consists of a configuration class and four node classes:

 - TextgraphConfiguration

-The configuration class is responsible for creating instances of nodes from this package.
+The configuration class is responsible for creating instances of the nodes defined in this package.

 - InputTextNode